zanppa/hoverboard-firmware/Docs/modulation.md

 the modulation index, i.e. the voltage amplitude and `angle` is the desired voltage angle inside the sector, i.e. 0...60 degrees.

+`Ta1` always references to the vector that is clockwise next to the reference, and `Ta2` to the one on the counter-cockwise side.
+According to the modulation table above, sometimes we wish to use first the clockwise one and sometimes the other.
+Thus it is necessary to swap `Ta1` and `Ta2` depending on the sector we are in, to achieve correct switching order and correct vector times.

+The sectors during which we wish to use the counter-clockwise vector first and need to swap the times are 0, 2, and 4.

 Since it is quite time consuming to calculate sinusoidal function, the value of `Ts * 2/sqrt(3) * sin(angle)` is pre-calculated into an array for 0...60 degrees angle.
 The `pi/3 - angle` is achieved by reading the array backwards.
 Since `Ts` is pre-calculated into the array, it is necessary to re-compute the array